Granola-Team/mina-indexer/README.md

 ### Building the Project

-Run `just check` to verify that the project compiles.
-This will compile the `mina-indexer` binary in debug mode.
+Run `rake check` to check that Mina Indexer and all of its dependencies for errors.

 ### Storage